njorogedns/InsurTech/README.md

-Certainly!
-Below is a detailed README file for the project:

----

 # InsurTech Web Application

 InsurTech is a simple web application built using Flask, a lightweight Python web framework, that allows users to select a car insurance policy and proceed to make payments.
 This README provides an overview of the project structure, functionality, and instructions for running the application.